 - Remove Ads: No one likes ads.

 - Search: Instead of asking a question, see if other people have already answered it.

 - Notifications on Other Peoples' Questions: Get notified when a question you're interested in gets updates.

 For me, the priority tickets are the most important, just because I don't like waiting.
 That being said, HiNative is already pretty speedy, so for now premium status is going to be reserved for power users or those who want to support HiNative's development.

 The Real Question: Is HiNative Any Good?

 All in all, HiNative does exactly what it sets out to do.
 You can get your answers about a language / culture answered quickly and accurately.
-I can imagine two types of users already: One who actively asks lots of questions and uses HiNative as a study tool, and another who just occasionally asks questions when they need something answered.
-Whoever you are, HiNative does work well and is a pleasure to use.
+I can imagine two types of users already: one who actively asks lots of questions and uses HiNative as a study tool, and another who just occasionally asks questions when they need something answered.
+Whoever you are, HiNative works well and is a pleasure to use.
 And, because it's mobile-first, you'll be able to use it on the go.

 We really like HiNative at Tofugu, and we think it's the perfect supplement for someone following our roadmap to Japanese fluency.
 There are some (very) minor shortcomings, but with the constant updates and improvements, we look forward to seeing what they do next.

 If you can use some common sense and question screening abilities, HiNative is incredibly useful.
 It’s pretty one of a kind in terms of how fast you’ll get answers and how easy it is to use.
 Plus, it isn’t attached to social media platforms, so you don’t have the added pressure or embarrassment that comes with asking questions on other sites.